ruiramos/react-sampler/README.md

 ___React Sampler might just be what you need!___

 Easily assign sound samples to keyboard keys and make your apps fun again!
-Delight your users with sounds for every occasion, from a victory Horn to a hopeless Gun Shot!
+Delight your users with sounds for every occasion, from a victory Horn to a desperate Gun Shot!

 Sound files from [freesound.org](http://freesound.org/)